Lansdale is steeped in history going back to 1884.

-Lansdale has been in the Tanner family since 1881 when they purchased an area of swamp and Kahikatea in the Kairanga.
-Photos of the time show gangs of men with swamp up to their chests digging the drains.
+Lansdale has been in the Tanner family since 1884 when they purchased an area of swamp and Kahikatea in the Kairanga.
+Photos of the time show gangs of men with swamps up to their chests digging the drains.
 Robert Tanner then began farming the fertile soils and established a Romney Marsh Stud.

 The garden at Lansdale was established in 1914 by the renowned Landscape Architect of the time – Alfred Buxton.
 Alfred Buxton designed and constructed with the aid of the Tanner family members the garden.
 It is understood that Lansdale was the second North Island Buxton garden.
 A healthy rivalry between the Short and Tanner families formed.
 Not only was the competition fierce in the ram breeding world but also in private homes and gardens.